teddymitei/portfolio2025/src/terminal/applications/assets/help.md

 # Help
-### Frank's Linux is just like BASH except much more limited.
+### Teddy's Linux is just like BASH except much more limited.

 ## • Type*ls* to list directory contents